jpdevspace/React_IdealInsuranceFL/README.md

 [screenshot]: https://github.com/jpdevspace/React_IdealInsuranceFL/blob/master/src/assets/screenshot.png "Screenshot of app"

 ## Tech
-Frontend: This app was created with React (Hooks and Context API) and the CSS is brought to you by Styled Components, CSS grid and Flexbox.
+* Frontend: This app was created with React (Hooks and Context API) and the CSS is brought to you by Styled Components, CSS grid and Flexbox.

-Backend: The app is deployed on AWS, it's a Serverless app using AWS Lambda and AWS API Gateway.
+* Backend: The app is deployed on AWS.
+It's a Serverless app using AWS Lambda, AWS API Gateway and continuous deploy setup with AWS Amplify.